j-isreal/x2go-docker/README.md

 ```

 ### Create Container using Docker Compose
-After you either build an image or choose to use a pre-built Docker Hub image, create your container using Docker Compose.
+After you either choose to use a pre-built Docker Hub image or build an image, create your container using Docker Compose.

+<b>Don't forget to edit the appropriate docker-compose file</b> to specify the image and IP address.
+See the README.md file in either the lxde or xfce4 folder.

 ```
 cd [lxde or xfce4]